IanGigante/bdd-automationtesting-protractor-typescript/README.md

 #### Setup Scripts
 1. Create your workspace folder
 2. Inside the workspace folder, clone this repository
-3. Import this project in your text editor
+3. Run npm install
 * All the dependencies from package.json and ambient typings would be installed in node_modules folder.
+4. Import this project in your text editor

 #### Run Scripts
 1. npm run webdriver-update